 Denali National Park, Alaska

 While the rest of the country has a fall peak, Alaska has several inches of snow.
-Stands to reason that fall in Alaska is pretty early.
+Stands to reason that fall in Alaska is pretty early on.
 It starts around mid-August and peaks by early September.
 That’s why the first week of September, around Labor Day weekend, is a great time to be in Denali.
 This is also an excellent time to spot grizzly bears as they become active and forage for food in preparation for the winter hibernation.
-There is also a slight chance of seeing the Aurora.
+There is also a slight chance of seeing the Aurora on your Alaska road trip in September.
 However, remember that most businesses in Alaska close by mid-September for the season while planning your trip.

 Columbia River Gorge, Oregon